Wildcare Branches | Discover and Join

 Due to the remote location white-water rafting or kayaking experience is a prerequisite for some group activities.
-However our current project is fixing up the public use hut at Sir John Falls on the Gordon River which is frequently used by rafters at the end of their trip.
+However our current project, fixing up the public use hut at Sir John Falls on the Gordon River, is frequently used by rafters at the end of their trip.
 This project does not require white-water skills.

 WILDCARE Wildlife Rescue and Rehab

 Our members provide a first response service when people report injured or orphaned animals in the northwest of Tasmania.
 Animals are cared for until they are ready for staged release to suitable habitat.

 Wildcare Deslacs members are dedicated to the area around Clifton Beach, Pipe Clay Lagoon and the Cape Deslacs Nature Reserve.
 We work with the Parks and Wildlife Service plus Clarence City Council to undertake a variety of work including litter cleanups, feral cat trapping, revegetation as well as weed control.
 All this, to make the area a great place for the local community and visitors to the area.